Zasmaa/example-1/README.md

 # example-1
 Neighborhood-Map

 In this project, the goal was to create a map app using react app.
 The first thing was to obtain a Google Maps API and then add a non-google third-party API.
 The second thing was to add markers and info window.
 The last thing was to filter the list components.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 # Dependencies